jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (1) A consolidated imputation group has an imputation credit for the amount of a credit that arises when— (a) an imputation credit described in a row of table O1: imputation credits, arises in the imputation credit account of a group company; and
   (b) an imputation debit described in a row of table O20: imputation debits of consolidated imputation groups, arises in the imputation credit account of the group; and
-  (c) the debit is not offset by a credit arising in the group account before or on the same date on which the credit arose in the group company’s account.
+  (c) the debit is not offset by a credit arising in the group account before or on the same date on which the credit arose in the group company’s account; and
+  (d) to the extent to which a debit referred to in paragraph (b) is not offset under paragraph (c), a debit balance immediately arises in the imputation credit account of the group.
+Amount of credit
+(1B) The amount of the credit referred to in subsection (1) that is transferred to the imputation credit account of the group is limited to the lesser of—
+  (a) the amount of the debit balance in the imputation credit account of the group referred to in subsection (1)﻿(d); and (b) the amount of the credit balance of the imputation credit account of the group company referred to in subsection (1)﻿(a), determined at the time of the debit to the imputation credit account of the group referred to in subsection (1)﻿(b).
 Table reference
 (2) The imputation credit in subsection (1) is referred to in table O19: imputation credits of consolidated imputation groups, row 17 (group company’s credit).
 Offsetting debits